A Guide to Maximizing Tax Deductions and Credits

 - Licenses and other regulatory fees

 - Professional memberships

-There are plenty of other deductions, so work with your accountant to determine all that apply to your business and make sure you’re keeping detailed records.
+There are plenty of other deductions – some are itemized deductions, others are standard deductions.
+Work with your accountant to determine all that apply to your business and make sure you’re keeping detailed records.

 Taking Maximum Advantage of Small Business Credits